mrfaptastic/Easy-IoT-Arduino-CC1101/README.md

 So if you want better reception and can live with a longer antenna, then remove the spring coil antenna and try the suggested.

+Note: dBm values above were based off my testing two CC1101's approx 5 meters away from each other.

 ## Installation